swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

 Of course, there's a lot more complexity under the hood, and unlike "dependency retention" example, we also need to write the interpreter!

-## Designing the instructions and interpreter for our complete mini-application
+## Designing the instructions and interpreter for our example

-Now let's extend this interpreter to build the example that we have been using in this series.
+Now let's extend this interpreter approach to build the example that we have been using in this series.

 First we need to define the instructions in the program.
 Rather than putting *all* the instructions under one `Program` type, let's see how we can build it from smaller pieces.
 This is exactly the kind of thing we will need to do when we have a more complex system.